javonpayne100/CMSC495Capstone/README.md

 - If any merge conflicts arise, the developer will resolve them before pushing their changes, ensuring that the codebase remains functional and consistent.
 #### See Git History Progress
   - To see the Progress go to the project repository [CMSC495Capstone](https://github.com/javonpayne100/CMSC495Capstone)
   - Click on Branches to see all Branches.
-Then click on Each branch individual to see the changes in each branch.
+Then click on Each branch individually to see the changes in each branch.
 Once finished, go back to the project
-  - Click on Pull Requests to see all the branches that were merged into the main. opens are the ones not merged but able to compare, the closed one should show the branches that were merged into main after approval and comparison.
+  - Click on Pull Requests to see all the branches that were merged into the main.
+Opens are the ones not merged but able to be compared, the closed ones should show the branches that were merged into the main after approval and comparison.
 This method protects the main final and makes sure that the main files are not touched.
 Once, finished, go back to the project.
+- Click on the Issues to see all the open and closed issues per milestones and tags.
+- Click on the Actions to see all the Unit Tests run through GitHub actions by the (.yml) files.
   - Note: You can also see each Weekly Unit progress on Git through the "docs" folder where it shows per each week.
 ### Testing and Debugging
 - Unit Testing: Test each game module (Tic-Tac-Toe, Trivia, Breakout) for correctness.